 When kids learn good manners, they learn social etiquette and how to behave in society.
 For instance, a kid will know to thank their play date's parents after a play date or know not to laugh at the lady in a wheelchair next block because they have been taught that these are either acceptable or nonacceptable social practices.

 3. Well-mannered kids always make a good impression on others

 Where is the lie in this?
 No parent will want their kids to associate with ill-mannered children.
 Young and old alike will appreciate great manners in a child.
 And this isn't only limited to them as kids.
-As they get older, these well-mannered behaviors, which they learned as kids, will stick with them, eventually making them the best adults in society.
+As they age, these well-mannered behaviors learned as kids will stick with them, eventually making them the best adults in society.